 BTE: Behind-The-Ear hearing aids are the largest hearing aids and they are very reliable and durable.
 BTEs rest on the back of your ear, and are connected to the ear canal via a tube that is part of an earmold.
 The earmold is custom made from an ear impression.
 Individuals with a wide range of hearing losses can be fit with BTE hearing aids.

-3. DIGITAL technology is the most sophisticated hearing aid technology.
+DIGITAL technology is standard for most prescription hearing aids.
 Digital technology gives the audiologist maximum control over sound quality and sound processing characteristics in order to provide maximum speech understanding.
-This is used in all types of hearing aids and is the most expensive.
 Digital hearing aids have been available since 1996.
 About 99% of all hearing aids dispensed now are digital.
-Within digital technology, there are three tiers: Entry level, Mid-level, and High-end.
+There are several levels of digital technology available.

 Automatic– Automatically switches from an omni-directional microphone to a fixed directional microphone depending on the individual’s environment.